thilina-ranbaduge/thilina-ranbaduge.github.io/_pages/about.md

 <ul>
     <li>Check our new book <b><a href="https://www.springer.com/gp/book/9783030597054">Linking Sensitive Data - Methods and Techniques for Practical Privacy-Preserving Information Sharing</a></b>.
 In this book we describe advanced techniques and concepts for linking sensitive databases using privacy-preserving methods.
   Check out our book companion web site: <a href="https://dmm.anu.edu.au/lsdbook2020/">https://dmm.anu.edu.au/lsdbook2020/</a></li>
-    <li>Our paper on a novel Bloom filter hardening techniques has been accepted to be present at the <a href="https://www.cikm2020.org/"> 29th ACM International Conference on Information and Knowledge Management (CIKM)</a> 2020. </li>
+    <li>Our paper on a novel Bloom filter hardening techniques has been presented at the <a href="https://www.cikm2020.org/"> 29th ACM International Conference on Information and Knowledge Management (CIKM)</a> 2020. </li>
-    <li>Our paper on a novel graph based similarity matching attack has been accepted to be present at the <a href="https://www.cikm2020.org/"> 29th ACM International Conference on Information and Knowledge Management (CIKM)</a> 2020. </li>
+    <li>Our paper on a novel graph based similarity matching attack has been presented at the <a href="https://www.cikm2020.org/"> 29th ACM International Conference on Information and Knowledge Management (CIKM)</a> 2020. </li>
-  <li>Our paper on a novel secure encoding method has been accepted to be present at the <a href="https://www.pakdd2020.org/"> Pacific-Asia Conference on Knowledge Discovery and Data Mining (PAKDD)</a> 2020, Singapore. </li>
+  <li>Our paper on a novel secure encoding method has been presented at the <a href="https://www.pakdd2020.org/"> Pacific-Asia Conference on Knowledge Discovery and Data Mining (PAKDD)</a> 2020, Singapore. </li>
   <li>Our paper on secure communications between multiple parties has been published in the journal <a href="http://www.tdp.cat/issues16/abs.a335a18.php">Transactions on Data Privacy</a> </li>
 </ul>